-- A. Before water use may begin under this permit, the permittee shall install a compliant in-line flow restrictor at each point of diversion.
-The permittee shall maintain the device(s) in good working order. - B. The permittee shall allow the watermaster access to the device(s); provided however, where any device is located within a private structure, the watermaster shall request access upon reasonable notice.
+- A. Before water use may begin under this permit, the permittee shall install a compliant inline flow restrictor at each point of diversion.
+The permittee shall maintain the device in good working order. - B. The permittee shall allow the watermaster access to the device; provided however, where any device is located within a private structure, the watermaster shall request access upon reasonable notice.

-- The Director may require the permittee to keep and maintain a record of the amount (volume) of water diverted, and may require the permittee to report water use on a periodic schedule as established by the Director.
+- C. The Director may require the permittee to keep and maintain a record of the volume of water diverted, and may require the permittee to report water-use on a periodic schedule as established by the Director.
 In addition, the Director may require the permittee to report general water-use information, the periods of water use and the place and nature of use of water under the permit. - D. The Director may provide an opportunity for the permittee to submit alternative measuring and reporting procedures for review and approval.

 The permittee shall install, maintain, and operate fish screening and by-pass devices consistent with current Oregon Department of Fish and Wildlife (ODFW) standards.
 Fish screening is to prevent fish from entering the proposed diversion while by-pass devices provide adequate upstream and downstream passage for fish.
-The required screen and by-pass devices are to be in place and functional, and approved in writing by ODFW prior to diversion of any water.
-The permittee may submit evidence in writing that ODFW has determined screens and/or by-pass devices are not necessary.
+The required screen and by-pass devices are to be in place and functional prior to diversion of any water.
+The permittee shall obtain written approval from ODFW that the installation of the required screen and by-pass devices meets the state's criteria or the permittee shall submit documentation that ODFW has determined screens and/or by-pass devices are not necessary.